terraform-docs/terraform-docs/docs/how-to/configuration-file.md

 ---
 title: "Configuration File"
-description: "How to use terraform-docs configuration file."
+description: "How to use terraform-docs configuration file"
 menu:
   docs:
     parent: "how-to"